DamienIrving/teaching/amos-icshmo/conda.md

 $ conda info --envs
 ```

-and you can export them for others to use:
+and you can export them (to a YAML configuration file) for others to use:

 ```
 $ conda env export -n pyaos-lesson -f pyaos-lesson
 ```

-(The resulting file `pyaos-lesson` has a bug in that the required channels aren't listed.
-You can either add them manually or use [this work-around](https://github.com/conda/conda/issues/2350#issuecomment-211725309).)

 You can then upload the environment to your account at Anaconda Cloud: